assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft2.md

     4b  PacketType.
         Four bits that encodes an integer in range 0-15.
         The integer value is 2 for this type of packet.

     1b  NoSuchServer.
         Set to 1 if ServerSigKey was included in M1 but a server with such a public signature key does not exist at this end-point.
         Note, when this happens, the client MUST ignore ServerEncKey.
-        The server MUST send zero-valued bytes in ServerEncKey if this condition happens.
+        The server SHOULD send zero-valued bytes in ServerEncKey if this condition happens.

-    1b  ResumeSupported.
-        Set to 1 if the server supports resume tickets.

-    10b Zero.
+    11b Zero.
         Bits set to zero.